 - Native Philippine Tree (Diospyros Blancoi) also known as the Philippine Macassar Ebony, often referred to as “Iron Wood.”

-My journey has taken me to a place where my role is to serve as an authentic traditional healer, teacher, and advocate for our Indigenous medicine.
-So many of the living descendants have forgotten the ancient ways of our people because of colonization, enslavement, and systematic oppression.
+My journey has taken me to a place where my role is to serve as an authentic traditional healer, teacher, and advocate for our cultural traditions and healing practices.
+So many have forgotten the ancient ways of our people because of colonization, enslavement, and systematic oppression.
 Much of our pre-colonial shamanic rituals were eradicated with the genocide of our shamans and priestesses.

 I stand today backed by the strength and permission of all my Ancestors, both recent and Ancient Ones, and by the elders to do this very important work.
 I continue to expound upon Ancestral traditions by producing contemporary products in ritual that address physical, mental and spiritual wellness.